 Astronaut Scott Kelly initiated VEG-01 B, the second crop of lettuce, on July, 8, 2015, and both Kelly and Astronaut Kjell Lindgren cared for the plants.
 The crop grew for 33 days.
 VEG-01 B included one set of six plant pillows planted with red romaine lettuce seeds.
 On Aug.
 10, 2015, the crew harvested and consumed leaves from each plant.
 This was the first crop grown and consumed in NASA hardware.
 They harvested the rest of the plant tissue and froze it in the station’s Minus Eighty-Degree Laboratory Freezer for ISS (MELFI) for return to Earth for further study including microbial analysis, antioxidant capacity, mineral analysis and anthocyanin concentration.

-A juvenile white ibis stands in a waterway at NASA's Kennedy Space Center in Florida.
+Several sandpipers wade in the shoreline of the Atlantic Ocean near NASA's Kennedy Space Center in Florida on Jan.
+11, 2021.
 The center shares a border with the Merritt Island National Wildlife Refuge.
-More than 330 native and migratory bird species, 25 mammals, 117 fishes and 65 amphibians and reptiles call Kennedy and the wildlife refuge home.
+More than 330 native and migratory bird species, 25 mammal, 117 fish and 65 amphibian and reptile species call Kennedy and the wildlife refuge home.

 Astronaut Scott Kelly initiated VEG-01 B, the second crop of lettuce, on July, 8, 2015, and both Kelly and Astronaut Kjell Lindgren cared for the plants.
 The crop grew for 33 days.
 VEG-01 B included one set of six plant pillows planted with red romaine lettuce seeds.
 On Aug.
 10, 2015, the crew harvested and consumed leaves from each plant.
 This was the first crop grown and consumed in NASA hardware.
 They harvested the rest of the plant tissue and froze it in the station’s Minus Eighty-Degree Laboratory Freezer for ISS (MELFI) for return to Earth for further study including microbial analysis, antioxidant capacity, mineral analysis and anthocyanin concentration.